-Place two tortillas side by side on foil.
+Place 2 tortillas side by side on foil.
 Sprinkle cheese evenly on both tortillas.

 Place protein option on top of cheese.

 Place vegetable option on top of protein.

 Spoon about half the salsa over the top, making a very light layer, if desired.

 Cover each stack with another tortilla.

-Bring two sides of the foil together above the quesadillas, sealing foil at the center of cookie sheet.
+Bring 2 sides of the foil together above the quesadillas, sealing foil at the center of cookie sheet.
 Crimp edges of foil to seal along the side of cookie sheet.

 Bake for 10 minutes.
 Open foil carefully.
 Slice each quesadilla in quarters and serve with optional toppings (if desired).